BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Horse Lord
 - Leader (Sons of Eorl)

-**ACTIVE/PASSIVE RULES**

-- **Legendary Hero** `ACTIVE` - The first time each turn Eorl spends a Might Point, roll a D6.
+- **Legendary Hero** `ACTIVE`

+The first time each turn Eorl spends a Might Point, roll a D6.
 On a 4+, the Might Point is free and does not reduce Eorl's store of Might.

-- **Spear Mastery** `PASSIVE` - This model may use its throwing spears as a normal spear during the Fight Phase, so long as it hasn't made a shooting attack with it in either the preceding Move Phase or Shoot Phase.
+- **Spear Mastery** `PASSIVE`

+This model may use its throwing spears as a normal spear during the Fight Phase, so long as it hasn't made a shooting attack with it in either the preceding Move Phase or Shoot Phase.

 </div>